-City of Elk Grove 8401 Laguna Palms Way Elk Grove, CA 95758

-Attn: Housing and Public Services Manager
+City of Elk Grove 8401 Laguna Palms Way Elk Grove, CA 95758 Attn: Housing and Public Services Manager

 VII.
-ACCOMMODATION OF PERSONS WITH SPECIAL NEEDS
+ACCOMMODATION OF PERSONS WITH SPECIAL NEEDS AND PERSONS WITH LIMITED ENGLISH PROFICIENCY

 The City complies with the Americans with Disabilities Act (ADA), and will make accommodations for persons with special needs.
-Public hearings regarding the Consolidated Plan documents will generally be held at the City Council chambers, the Senior Center of Elk Grove, the Elk Grove Public Library, and/or the Franklin Community Library, all of which are accessible to people with disabilities.
+Public hearings regarding the Consolidated Plan documents will generally be held at the City Council Chambers, the Senior Center of Elk Grove, the Elk Grove Public Library, and/or the Franklin Community Library, all of which are accessible to people with disabilities.
 Additional provisions will be made for people with disabilities when requests are made at least 5 working days prior to a hearing.
 Public notices will include information on how to contact the City's ADA Coordinator to request accommodation.
-Translators will also be provided for people who do not speak English when requests are made at least 5 working days prior to a hearing.